edmunds/shadowreader/.github/ISSUE_TEMPLATE/bug-report.md

 - Load Balancer Type [e.g. Application Load Balancer or Classic Load Balancer]
 - Other AWS resources [e.g. S3, Lambda]
+- Contents of shadowreader.yml and serverless.yml that may be causing the issue
 - Serverless version or plugins

 **Additional context**